 A typical ethical attack carried out by CTRL Group would involve gathering as much information as possible.
 This would be information about the business, its employees, and their roles.
-Even getting onto the dark web to see if anyone who works for that company has been in a previous breach, because this could reveal some useful password clues.
+Even getting onto the dark web to see if anyone who works for that company has been in a previous breach as this could reveal some useful password clues.
 The team will make sure to have a fair bit of information about the organisation before they go anywhere near it, understanding the people and who’s in what role (often sharing the name of the IT manager will get you through the door).

 Then they look at taking the path of least resistance.
 An example could be to call the accountant and mimic the CTO with the voice mimicking tool and ask them to pay money to an account and tell them you’re going to send an email so they can verify it’s you.
 With this tactic you’ve essentially ensured them that you have two forms of verification, voice and email.
 A simple strategy to overcome this vulnerability is to have multi-factor authentication or make your two-factor authentication an outbound, such as calling back the number yourself to check that it was the right person calling.

 Psychology, cultural trends, and news are all tools used by hackers.
 The current global pandemic of COVID-19 has seen the cybersecurity landscape shift and increase in orders of magnitude.
 A lot of hackers are using this opportunity to use the natural goodwill of people wanting to help victims and healthcare workers.
 Criminal organisations even use the help of psychologists to understand when humans might be vulnerable and then create scripts for people who will make calls to unsuspecting victims.